SAP-samples/codejam-cap-llm/exercises/10-understand-and-deploy-orchestration-model/README.md

 - **Version:** 0.0.1
 - **Executable:** orchestration

-👉 Click on <b>Next</b>.
+👉 Click on **Next**.

 ![02-configuration_creation](./assets/02_configuration_create.png)

-👉 Go through the workflow without changing anything until you reach the <b>Review</b> step.
-Click on <b>Create</b>.
+👉 Go through the workflow without changing anything until you reach the **Review** step.
+Click on **Create**.

 ## Create an orchestration deployment

 The configuration is now being created.
 After the successful creation of the configuration, you will see the configuration details.
-You can see the <b>Create Deployment</b> button on the top-right corner.
+You can see the **Create Deployment** button on the top-right corner.

-👉 Click the <b>Create Deployment</b> button to start the workflow.
+👉 Click the **Create Deployment** button to start the workflow.

 ![03-deployment-creation](./assets/03_deployment_create.png)

-👉 Click through the workflow until you reach the <b>Review</b> step and create the deployment.
+👉 Click through the workflow until you reach the **Review** step and create the deployment.

 ![04-deployment-creation-review](./assets/04_deployment_review_create.png)

 ## Review your deployment

-You can review your orchestration deployment in the <b>Deployments</b> screen.
+You can review your orchestration deployment in the **Deployments** screen.

-👉 Navigate to the <b>Deployments</b> screen.
+👉 Navigate to the **Deployments** screen.

 ![05-deployment-details-navigation](./assets/05_deployment_details.png)